Lolz1243/Path.me/README.md

 # Path.me
 Barebones navigation pathfinder based on image analysis using structural blueprints and mall layouts implementing Firebase for backend user authentication and image storage.

+Largely still in development so stay tuned :)

-Developed for fun at CodeDay 2017
+Developed for fun in a couple hours after getting lost in the Great Mall.